Sync data

 • Field Delimiter: Enter | as the column delimiter.

-• Compression Format: Options include None, Gzip, Bzip2, and Zip.
-Select None.
+• Compression Format: Four types are available: None, Gzip, Bzip2, and Zip.
+In this example, select None.

 • Skip Header: Select No.